New Jersey State Vaccine Requirements

-Quick Fact: A written statement should be submitted by the student, or the student's parent or guardian if the student is a minor, explaining how the administration of the vaccine conflicts with the bona fide religious tenets or practices of the student, or the parent or guardian, as appropriate; except that a general philosophical or moral objection to the vaccination shall not be sufficient for an exemption on religious grounds.
+Quick Fact: A written statement should be submitted by the student, or the student's parent or guardian if the student is a minor, stating that "immunization interferes with the free exercise of the pupil's religious rights".
 Medical exemptions are also allowed.

 Other Resources: Many vaccination and exemption information links are date specific.
 If the links below have expired, click on the state's department of health, or immunization program link provided below, as they are likely to provide links to updated information.
 The General Information link leads to the overview page provided by the state at the time of this webpage's update and may also be helpful.
 Please email NVIC with broken link information.

 The information contained on NVIC's web pages is for educational purposes only and is not intended to be medical or legal advice.
 Those seeking medical or legal advice should obtain the services of a competent attorney, physician or qualified health care professional.
 Although NVIC continually updates our website, state laws and rules change frequently and consumers are ultimately responsible for verifying their state's vaccination and exemption laws and requirements.

 SUBTITLE 8A.
 HIGHER EDUCATION;

 CHAPTER 61D.
 RULES AND REGULATIONS